Legislation and Policy Glossary

 - Course Plan (Online Learning)

 Means a document for each course that provides links to curriculum learning standards.
 Examples include course outlines, syllabi, and instructional designs.

 - Criminal Records Check

 This term refers to a check covered by the Criminal Records Review Act and conducted by the Criminal Records Review Program, Ministry of Public Safety and Solicitor General ("Criminal Records Review Program").
 Individuals working with children should ensure that they have had a criminal records check, or that they have been exempted under section 3 of the Act.
-Section 25(1)(c) and 29 of the Teaching Profession Act (PDF) set out requirements regarding Criminal Record Checks.
+Sections 30, 33, 35 and 80.2 of the Teachers Act (PDF) set out requirements regarding Criminal Record Checks.

 What students are expected to know and be able to do at each grade in each subject.
 Boards of Education are required to address these expectations.
 The applicable educational program guide set out in the Educational Program Guide Order, and the subjects set out in the Required Areas of Study in an Educational Program Guide Order or a Board developed program or a Board Authorized Course.
 Curriculum is defined in the Student Progress Report Order for the purposes of that Order.